Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

-\item \textbf{Response generation.} This design dimension relates to the mechanism used by the conversational agent to generate an adequate response message and/or response action (if any) based on the user natural language input messages.
-State of the art primarily differentiates two major categories of solutions: \textit{deterministic} mechanisms and \textit{AI-based} mechanisms. \textit{Deterministic} algorithms process user input messages to extract some kind of structure, interpreted knowledge, and apply some kind of deterministic strategy to link this structured data to a specific output message or action.
-On the other hand, more recent strategies are exploring the potential of \textit{AI-based} strategies, which integrate the use of machine learning and deep learning models to process user input and build output messages based on the knowledge sources and training data.
-Mainly, there are two types of \textit{AI-based} strategies: \textit{retrieval-based} and \textit{generative-based}.
+\item \textbf{Response generation.} This design dimension relates to the mechanism used by the conversational agent to generate an adequate response based on the user input messages.
+Literature primarily differentiates two major categories of solutions: \textit{deterministic} mechanisms and \textit{\ed{ML-based}} mechanisms. \textit{Deterministic} algorithms process user input messages to extract some kind of structure, interpreted knowledge, and apply some kind of deterministic strategy to link this structured data to a specific output message or action.
+On the other hand, more recent strategies are exploring the potential of \textit{\ed{ML-based}} strategies, which integrate the use of machine learning and DL models to process user input and build output messages based on the knowledge sources and training data.
+Mainly, there are two types of \textit{\ed{ML-based}} strategies: \textit{retrieval-based} and \textit{generative-based}.
 As defined by Adamopoulou and Moussiades \cite{Adamopoulou2020-yj}, \textit{retrieval-based} systems use ML/DL models and techniques to predict the most accurate response from a closed set of responses using an output ranked list of possible answers.
-On the other hand, \textit{generative-based} systems focus on using Deep Learning models to synthesize and build the reply to a specific user input, rather than selecting it from a closed data-set of responses.
+On the other hand, \textit{generative-based} systems focus on using DL models to synthesize and build the reply to a specific user input, rather than selecting it from a closed data-set of responses.